North Yuba AVA: History

 The Yuba region was originally inhabited and visited for centuries by indigenous tribes namely the Bogas, Cushnas, Erskins, Hocks, Holillipah, Machucknas, Nimsǔs, Olippas, Seshums, Tagus, Yubas, Olashes and Yukulmes.
 Early European settlers were hunters and trappers drawn to the abundance of game in the mountainous wilderness.
-The name "Yuba" is derived when the Yuba River, the chief tributary of Feather River, was called "Uva" by the Spanish expedition in 1824, from the immense quantities of vines that shaded its banks and the area, overloaded with wild grapes, properly called “uvas silvestres" in Spanish.
+The name "Yuba" (YOO-buh) is derived when the Yuba River, the chief tributary of Feather River, was called "Uva" by the Spanish expedition in 1824, from the immense quantities of vines that shaded its banks and the area, overloaded with wild grapes, properly called "uvas silvestres" in Spanish.
 The name was commonly used to designate land, camps, towns, businesses, schools and county.
 Captain John Sutter received permission from Mexican authorities to select a place for settlement in the Sacramento Valley.
 After some difficulty, he succeeded to traveling to the junction of the Sacramento and American rivers on August 16, 1839, Satisfied with the conditions and prospects of the region, he picked a location and commenced construction of a house.
-He named the spot “New Helvetia” to honor his mother’s Swiss origin.
-Viticulture came to Yuba County in the 1850's.
+He named the spot "New Helvetia" to honor his mother's Swiss origin.
+Viticulture came to Yuba County in the 1850s.
 Documents show the planting of wine grapes and the establishment of a winery in 1855.
 By 1860, Yuba County had five wineries and 800 acre devoted to wine grape cultivation.
 By 1930, there were 1000 acre under vine.
 However, as a consequence of Prohibition, the vineyards were replaced by orchards of peaches and prunes as the wineries closed.

 In the late 1960s, East Bay schoolteacher, Robert Earl Burton, founded Fellowship of Friends based on a pedagogy similar to the Fourth Way.
 "Fellowship" bought a remote property near Oregon House, built a sanctuary named "Apollo" and created Renaissance Winery beginning with 12 acre under vine.
 For next four decades, Renaissance grew to make quality vintages, expanding to 365 acre under vine, producing more than 40,000 cases of wine annually, and single-handedly established an American Viticultural Area until it ceased operations in 2015 leasing its vineyards to local wineries.
 Today, these local vintners are dedicated to promote this "crucial and undervalued slice of California terroir."